yuanym19/FACS_Seq_FapR_Based_Biosensor_Fine_Tuning/README.md

 FACS_seq Data Process.ipynb is used to analyze the FACS_seq NGS data.
 Characterized_results_0708.xlsx and the files in the folder 'Bin_info' are used in this script.
 The output results are saved in the folder 'ExportResults'.

-Machine Learning from FACS_seq_Data.ipynb is used for machine learning in this work. related files are in the folder 'Machine_learning' and 'ExportResults'.
+Machine Learning from FACS_seq_Data.ipynb is used for machine learning in this work.
+The related files are in the folder 'Machine_learning' and 'ExportResults'.